 3 exercises per muscle region allows for these variables to be addressed without too much work.

 Nonetheless, I’m unsure if slow-twitch fibers can be emphasized, probably growing as fast-twitch fibers do in response to tension.
 Mitochondria also seem to increase the most with endurance training, so as they proliferate would decrease fiber size to facilitate oxidative metabolism.

-3-4 sets of 3 exercises allows 9-12 sets for a muscle region weekly.
-This number of sets appears optimal for muscle-building, especially if all the sets are taken to or near failure.
+3-4 sets of a few exercises allow 9-12 sets for a muscle region weekly.
+This seems optimal for most, especially if all the sets are taken to or near failure.
 Another day with fewer sets for each session, or splitting up the exercises for more sets, could increase overall volume if needed.

 Three exercises also promote a variety of movement patterns to address sub-regions within a muscle or even muscles that are usually ignored entirely.

 To give an example, the dumbbell fly stretches the subscapularis, and a wide grip pull-up, with more shoulder adduction than extension, works it through active tension.

 Developing the subscapularis, a muscle typically ignored but taken care of through variety, fills in the chest alongside the pec minor.